irisnet/irishub/docs/cli-client/intro.md

 ## Connecting to a Full Node

-The rpc address of the `iris` node.
-Transactions and query requests are sent to the process listening to this port.
-The default is `tcp://localhost:26657`, and the rpc address can also be specified by `--node`.
+The `iris` node provides a RPC interface, transactions and query requests are sent to the process listening to it.
+The default rpc address the `iriscli` is connected to is `tcp://localhost:26657`, it can also be specified by `--node`.

 ## Setting Default Configs